Making a decision - Statutory flexible working requests

 Bringing a companion

 There's no legal right to be accompanied to a flexible working request meeting.
-However, it's good practice to allow this, as part of following a reasonable procedure.
+However, as an employer, you should allow this if an employee makes a reasonable request.

 The companion's role is to support the employee.
 They can take notes for the employee, but should not represent the employee or speak on their behalf.